 - The user authentication method: For SSH connections, the RUCKUS ICX device can use several authentication types together or individually.
 Refer to SSHv2 Authentication Types on page 68. - The number of SSH authentication retries: By default, the RUCKUS ICX device tries 5 times to negotiate a connection with the host.
 The number of authentication retries can be changed to 1 through 5.
-Open SSH counts the password, pubkey, and kbd inter-authentication attempts as authentication retries. - Key exchange method: RUCKUS ICX SSH2 offers diffie-hellman-group14-sha1 and diffie-hellman-group1-sha1 as the key exchange methods for establishing an SSH connection.
-By default, when SSH clients connect, the ICX device as SSH server offers both diffie-hellman-group14-sha1 and diffie-hellman-group1-sha1, and diffie-hellman-group14-sha1 will be given first priority.
-The diffie-hellman-group14-sha1 algorithm provides enhanced encryption of shared secrets between two devices and safeguards critical security parameters.
-The diffie-hellman-group1-sha1 key exchange method is a weaker algorithm and can be disabled using the no ip ssh key-exchange-method dh-group1-sha1 command. - The port number for SSH connections: By default, SSH traffic is carried on TCP port 22.
+Open SSH counts the password, pubkey, and kbd inter-authentication attempts as authentication retries. - Key exchange method: RUCKUS ICX SSH2 offers diffie-hellman-group14-sha1, diffie-hellman-group14-sha256, and diffie-hellman-group1-sha1 as the key exchange methods for establishing an SSH connection.
+By default, when SSH clients connect, the ICX device as SSH server gives diffie-hellman-group14-sha256 first priority.
+The diffie-hellman-group14- algorithms provide enhanced encryption of shared secrets between two devices and safeguard critical security parameters.
+To change active support, use the ip ssh key-exchange-method command as described in the next section. - The port number for SSH connections: By default, SSH traffic is carried on TCP port 22.
 You can change this port number; however, you must configure SSH clients to connect to the new port.
 You must also be careful not to assign SSH to a port that is used by another service.